sanfinity-Iot/openremote/Developer-Guide:-Building-a-custom-project.md

 git pull
 ```

-**NOTE: Whenever a submodule is updated to use a different commit (no matter whether it tracks a branch or a specific commit) you have to then commit this change in the main repo**
+**Whenever a submodule is updated to use a different commit (no matter whether it tracks a branch or a specific commit) you have to then commit this change in your project repository:**

 ```
 git add openremote
-git commit -m "updated openremote submodule"
+git commit -m "Updated OpenRemote main repository submodule link"
 ```

-## Cloning the repository
+### Cloning the project repository

-Everyone who checks out your repository must initialize and fetch the submodules when they clone your project for the first time:
+Everyone who checks out your project repository must initialize and fetch the submodules when they clone your project for the first time:

 ```
 git submodule init